Incomplete stochastic equilibria for dynamic monetary utility: Equilibrium

+\begin{rem}\ \begin{enumerate} \item Given the results of Lemma \ref{lem:h}, under the conditions imposed on the drivers $f^i$, the system in \eqref{equ:system} is a genuine system of BSDE.
+Indeed, under Assumption \ref{ass:eq}, each $h^i$ is a strictly concave in the first variable, for each value of the second variable.
+This way, the condition $\partial_1 h^i(\lambda, \nu^i) = - \sum_i \mu^i$ can be rewritten as

-\item While quite meaningless from the competitive point of view, in the case $I= 1$ of the above characterization still admits a meaningful interpretation.
-The notion of an equilibrium here corresponds to the choice of $\ld$ under which an agent, with risk-denominated random endowment $G\in\EBMO$ would choose not to invest in the market at all.
-The system \eqref{equ:system} reduces to a single equation which admits a unique solution, namely $Y=X^G$, so that $\ld=m^G$ is the unique equilibrium.
-This case also singles out the space $\EBMO$ as the natural environment for the random endowments $G^i$ in this context. \end{enumerate} \end{rem}
+where $H^{-1}$ denotes inverse in the first spatial argument.
+This expression for $\ld$ substituted into the first $I$ equations in \eqref{equ:system}, yielding a fully coupled system of BSDE with a quadratic driver. \item While quite meaningless from the competitive point of view, the case $I= 1$ in the above characterization still admits a meaningful interpretation.
+The notion of an equilibrium here corresponds to the choice of $\ld$ under which an agent, with random endowment $E\in\EBMO$ would choose not to invest in the market at all.
+The system \eqref{equ:system} reduces to a single equation where